 Now that you’re on the way to becoming a lean, mean, killing machine you should consider a full blown leveling guide for your blast to the top levels.
 Why?
 It will save you many days of in-game time and will also save a good deal of frustration, even if you already know many or most of the quests.

-Our recommended leveling guide is Dugi’s Guide.
-Dugi’s nearly automates the whole leveling path (automatically updating as you complete tasks and quests) and is like having an expert helping you every step of the way.
+Our recommended leveling guide is Zygor’s Guide.
+Zygor nearly automates the whole leveling path (automatically updating as you complete tasks and quests) and is like having an expert helping you every step of the way.

 Pick your starting point and the guide automatically updates and advances as you complete quests, sets a waypoint arrow automatically, and includes all the important quest info.
 If you gain a few levels in the dungeons or in PvP, then come back to the guide, you’re still covered.
 It’ll figure out where you are and adjust accordingly, allowing you to ignore obsolete quests.

-Whether you’re brand new to WoW or decked head to toe in heirlooms Dugi will get you to the level cap faster than anything else out there.
-Grab your copy of Dugi’s Leveling Guide, here.
+Whether you’re brand new to WoW or decked head to toe in heirlooms Zygor will get you to the level cap faster than anything else out there.
+Grab your copy of Zygor’s Leveling Guide, here.